-Paths are shown as lines that connect blocks in the Califlow Editor.
+Paths are shown as lines that connect blocks in the Callflow Editor.

 You can edit path names depending on the needs of the callflow.
+See Notes on names for more information on block/path names.
 For non-event paths, such as menu paths, you can also edit other options.